Deep Learning Statistical Arbitrage: Introduction

 In this paper, we propose a unifying conceptual framework that generalizes common approaches to statistical arbitrage.
 Statistical arbitrage can be decomposed into three fundamental elements: (1) arbitrage portfolio generation, (2) arbitrage signal extraction and (3) the arbitrage allocation decision given the signal.
 By decomposing different methods into their arbitrage portfolio, signal and allocation element, we can compare different methods and study which components are the most relevant for successful trading.
 For each step we develop a novel machine learning implementation, which we compare with conventional methods.
 As a result, we construct a new deep learning statistical arbitrage approach.
 Our new approach constructs arbitrage portfolios with a conditional latent factor model, extracts the signals with the currently most successful machine learning time-series method and maps them into a trading allocation with a flexible neural network.
 These components are integrated and optimized over a global economic objective, which maximizes the risk-adjusted return under constraints.
 Empirically, our general model outperforms out-of-sample the leading benchmark approaches and provides a clear insight into the structure of statistical arbitrage.

 To construct arbitrage portfolios, we introduce the economically motivated asset pricing perspective to create them as residuals relative to asset pricing models.
 This perspective allows us to take advantage of the recent developments in asset pricing and to also include a large set of firm characteristics in the construction of the arbitrage portfolios.
 We use fundamental risk factors and conditional and unconditional statistical factors for our asset pricing models.
 Similarity between assets is captured by similar exposure to those factors.
-Arbitrage Pricing Theory implies that, with an appropriate model, the corresponding factor portfolios represent the ``fair price'' of each of the assets.
+Hence, arbitrage portfolios are trades relative to mimicking stock portfolios, which are well-diversified portfolios with the same exposure to risk factors.
+In the case of statistical principal component factors, the mimicking portfolios correspond to assets with the highest correlation with the target stocks.
+Arbitrage Pricing Theory provides a justification for mean reversion patterns.
+It implies that, with an appropriate model, the corresponding factor portfolios represent the ``fair price'' of each of the assets.
 Therefore, the residual portfolios relative to the asset pricing factors capture the temporary deviations from the fair price of each of the assets and should only temporally deviate from their long-term mean.
 Importantly, the residuals are tradeable portfolios, which are only weakly cross-sectionally correlated, and close to orthogonal to firm characteristics and systematic factors.
 These properties allow us to extract a stationary time-series model for the signal.